ejektaflex/Makkit/docs/USERGUIDE.md

 * Water and Lava buckets count as Water and Lava fluid blocks.
 * All items without a block equivalent will be skipped (e.g. Swords)

-## Air Masks
+## Block Masks

 Sometimes, you need a little bit more flexibility when deciding which blocks you want to be affected by different tools.
-Air Masks help solve this problem.
+Block Masks help solve this problem.
 By default, whenever you use a tool, it affects all blocks in the selection.
-If you switch the current Air Mask (default: `G`), it will change which blocks get affected.
+If you switch the current Block Mask (default: `G`), it will change which blocks get affected.

-Air Mask options:
+Block Mask options:
-* All Blocks - the default air mask, your tools affect all blocks.
+* All Blocks - the default block mask, your tools affect all blocks.
-* Only Air - your tools will only affect air blocks.
+* Only Modify Air - your tools will only affect air blocks.
-* Exclude Air - your tools will affect all blocks, EXCEPT air blocks.
+* Only Modify Non-Air - your tools will affect all blocks, EXCEPT air blocks.

-So, for example, you could create a new box in an empty area and use Fill Walls to create walls made out of Stone Bricks, and then switch the Air Mask to "Only Air" and fill the area with Cobwebs - this would only fill the area inside of the walls with Cobwebs!
+So, for example, you could create a new box in an empty area and use Fill Walls to create walls made out of Stone Bricks, and then switch the Block Mask to "Only Air" and fill the area with Cobwebs - this would only fill the area inside of the walls with Cobwebs!

-When the Air Mask is changed from the default setting, it will show up at the top of the screen to remind you how your selections are being masked.
+When the Block Mask is changed from the default setting, it will show up at the top of the screen to remind you how your selections are being masked.